 Machining operations in the facility such as sawing, grinding, machining, and abrasive cutting which have the potential for combustible dust cloud formation and combustible scrap and swarf accumulation, are controlled.
 Fire protection measures for these metals are similar.
 NFPA 484, “Standard for Combustibles Metals,” provides guidance.

-Scrap and swarf generated by machining operations and accumulated in the immediate area swept as frequently as necessary and collected under water in covered metal containers.
-Such collections should be removed daily from the process areas.
-Dust and sludge collected in the dust separators and ducts should be removed as often as necessary
+Scrap and swarf generated by machining operations and accumulated in the immediate area should be swept as frequently as necessary and collected under water in covered metal containers.
+Such collections should be removed daily (or as required in the FHA) from the process areas.
+Dust and sludge collected in the dust separators and ducts should be removed as often as necessary.

-Machining operations on combustible metals performed in enclosures with a dust collection system in operation.
+Machining operations on combustible metals should be performed in enclosures with a dust collection system in operation.
 The collected dust should be ducted to a dust collector and a HEPA filter, if required, for removal of radioactive particles.
 The collection hood and duct leading to the filter should be designed to minimize deposition of the fines and to facilitate cleaning.
+NFPA 652, “Combustible Dust,” provides guidance.

+Extinguishing agents suitable for the particular metal fire (i.e., Class D), as well as suitable scoops or applicators, are readily available to the operator performing the machining.

 No open flames are permitted in the areas where machining operations of combustible metals are performed.
 If maintenance operations, such as welding, are to be performed in the vicinity, machining operations should be halted, and metal scraps should be removed.

+Incinerators

+Incinerators are separated from the remainder of the facility by fire barriers having a minimum 1-hour fire resistance rating.

 The exhaust from an incinerator that is used to burn radioactive contaminated waste is ducted to a filtration system before release to the environment.
 The exhaust may also be ducted to the facility off-gas system.

 Boilers and Boiler Furnaces

-uel storage tanks are separated from the furnace area by fire barriers having a minimum 1-hour fire resistance rating, and the fuel lines are laid out to minimize the possibility of damage.
+Fuel storage tanks are separated from the furnace area by fire barriers having a minimum 1-hour fire resistance rating, and the fuel lines are laid out to minimize the possibility of damage.

+Boilers for the supply of steam for process operation and boiler furnaces are separated from the remainder of the facility by fire barriers having a minimum 1-hour fire resistance rating.

 Stationary Combustion Engines

+Stationary combustion engines located in part of a structure housing fuel processes are in enclosures having a fire resistance rating of at least 1 hour.

+Fuel storage tanks, except for day tanks are located outside the room.

+The engine exhaust system will prevent ignition of any combustible material by contact with hot metal surfaces or by leaking exhaust gases or sparks.

 Storage and Handling of Flammable and Combustible Liquids and Gases